n0npax/lime-comb/README.md

 -   If you want to share secret with your teammates, but your company has no procedures

--   If storing secret in external system like `1password` is not an option

 -   If you want to share secrets in secure way and use managed key registry.
 Here we are!